mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How can you change a slave's address?
 - Explain NACK/ACK.
 - Explain clock stretching.

+#### Physical Layer
+- How many pins/wires are needed?
+What if I have more slaves?
+- How do I make the connections?
+Draw it out.
+- Why are pullups needed?
+How do you spec them?
+- What is bus capacitance?
+- How would bus capacitance change?
+What impacts it?
+- How do you increase rise time on I2C?
+- Why would rise time be too slow on I2C?
+- If the logic low state of signal doesn't reach logic-low threshold of device, what could be happening?
 - What are advantages of the open-drain output drivers?
 - What are typical logic levels?
 - What are typical clock speeds?